premake/premake-core/website/docs/globals/require.md

 `versions` is an optional string of a version requirements.
 See the examples below for more information on the format of the requirements string.
 If the requirements are not met, an error will be raised.

-`silent` will change the default error handling behavior.
-By default, `require` raises an error if the module could not be loaded or if the module version does not meet the `versions` criteria.
-If `silent` is set, the `require` function will return `false` and the error message instead.
+`silent` is not set or set to false, the require function will raise an error if the module fails to load or the version does not meet the criteria set by versions.
+If silent is set to true, then require shall return a tuple of false and the error message.

 ### Returns ###